sujon0xpi/student-card/README.md

 ---

 ## ⚠️ Important Notice
 **Educational Use Only**: This tool is intended strictly for educational purposes.
-Users are encouraged to comply with all local regulations and avoid misuse of this ID generator.
+Users are encouraged to comply with all local regulations and avoid any misuse of this ID generator.
+Please use responsibly.